 Bucksbaum Early Entrance Academy

-Students entering through our early-entrance program are regular University students—taking classes,
+Students entering through our academy are regular University students—taking classes,

 using libraries and labs, living in residence halls, and planning their studies.